tidalcycles/Tidal/CONTRIBUTING.md

 git push
 ```

-For this to work, you will have had to have some point registered the upstream repository:
+For this to work, you will have had to have registered the upstream repository:
 ```
 git remote add upstream git@github.com:tidalcycles/tidal.git
 ```